-Causes named to send specially-formed queries once per day to domains for which trust anchors have been configured via trusted-keys, managed-keys, dnssec-validation auto, or dnssec-lookaside auto.
+Causes named to send specially-formed queries once per day to domains for which trust anchors have been configured via trusted-keys, managed-keys, or dnssec-validation auto.

-The query name used for these queries has the form "\ta-xxxx(-xxxx)(...)".<domain>, where each "xxxx" is a group of four hexadecimal digits representing the key ID of a trusted DNSSEC key.
+The query name used for these queries has the form "\ta-xxxx(-xxxx)(...)".<domain>, where each "xxxx" is a group of four hexadecimal digits representing the key ID of a trusted

+DNSSEC key.
 The key IDs for each domain are sorted smallest to largest prior to encoding.
 The query type is NULL.